md-rs01/chromedata-grabber/README.md

-# Get Windows PassWord By 1 Click
+# Get Windows Chrome Data in 1 Click

-This script is written for grab all secret data of Chrome Browser using penDrive.
+This script is written to grab all secret data of Chrome Browser using penDrive.

 ## Table of Contents